 You must position the 3D cursor before adding the object.
-The 3D cursor is positioned by clicking on the 3D View window with the left mouse button.
+You can do that by shift-right-clicking in the 3D View.
+Or, select the Cursor Tool in the toolbar on the left edge of the 3D View, and use left-click to position the 3D cursor.
 The 3D cursor exists in three-dimensional space.
 You can't tell where it is by looking at the world from just one point of view.
 Typically, you would check the position of the 3D cursor from several viewpoints by rotating the view or by using the Numpad 1, 3, and 7 keys to switch between views.